There's something for everyone in Japan.

 6. Summer Water Fight Festival

 Over 30,000 people will participate in this summer water fight festival, Fukagawa Hachiman Matsuril.
 On 15th of August every year, more than 50 mikoshi teams participate along with musicians and dancers and parade around the city tossing over 2500 kg of mikoshi in the air, performing the ultimate show of strength, where even the local fire brigade comes along to celebrate.
+Offering endless fun and revelry, there's no surprise that this is one of the most happening festivals in Japan.

 Image Credits: Hideya Hamano